 Currently, there are over 23 billion IoT connected devices worldwide.
 This number will further rise up to reach 30 billion by 2020 and over 60 billion by the end of 2025.
 This massive wave of new gadgets doesn’t come without a cost.

-Most of these devices and IoT products don’t get enough updates while, some don’t get updates at all.
+Most of these devices and IoT products don’t get enough updates while some don’t get critical security updates at all.

-This means that a device that was once thought of as secure when the customers first bought it becomes insecure and eventually prone to hackers and other security issues.
+This means that a device that was once thought of as secure when the customers first bought it becomes insecure and eventually prone to hackers and other security concerns.

 Early computer systems had this same problem, which was somewhat solved with automatic updates.